June 27, 2025

 By using these tips you can stress less about getting to your flight and have peace of mind knowing you’re not missing any announcements.
 Opting to download the airline’s app and receive notifications can go a long way in helping travelers with hearing loss have the best flying experience.

-Q: Who should you disclose your hearing loss to at the airport and what accommodations will be made to help?
+Q: Who should you notify about your hearing loss when flying, and what accommodations can you expect?

 When flying with hearing loss, it's important to proactively disclose that you are deaf or hard of hearing to airport personnel so you receive appropriate accommodations.
 Here's my approach to this and who I recommend you inform: